danawoodman/django-flatpages-plus/README.markdown

 ## get_flatpages Templatetag

 django-flatpages-plus offers a more robust `templatetag` to use when retrieving flatpages in your templates.

+The `get_flatpages` templatetag uses the `FlatpagesManager` in `managers.py` to handle sorting, filtering and excluding flatpages from the result set.

+Here are a few things you can do with the templatetag:

+- Sort flatpages by when they were modified or created.
+- Filter flatpages by the user or users that "owns" the page.
+- Filter results by what the URL starts with.
+- Get all pages that are tagged with a particular tag or set of tags.
+- Limit the results set to a specific number of results.
+- Remove a particular flatpage from a set of results.
+Useful if you want to show related flatpages without showing the current page in the list.

 The most basic usage is: